CONTACT US

 Due to Rotary’s unique combination of friendship amongst the club members and the service activities they undertake it is essential that both the candidate and the existing members are comfortable with each other.Each prospective member is asked to attend Club meetings and to get involved in one of the clubs community service projects and/or one of the clubs internal administration tasks before being invited to join.
 This gives the prospective member a chance to work with other members, get a feel for the Club and get acquainted with the activities undertaken by the members and the commitment expected.

 The Club’s Membership Secretary will support and assist the applicant throughout the process, outlining the responsibilities and privileges that come with being a Rotarian.
 All applications are reviewed by the Membership Committee, who in turn makes their recommendation to the Club Council, followed by a formal notification (the Seven Day Notice) circulated to all Club members.
 If no objection is received, the applicant is considered to be elected and is notified by the sponsoring Rotarian.
-After induction and payment of the fees (an annual subscription of £160), the individual becomes a member of the Club and a Rotarian.
+After induction and payment of the fees (an annual subscription of £250 for the period of 1st July to 30th June), the individual becomes a member of the Club and a Rotarian.

-In order to enable the club to fulfil its dual function of friendship and community service Rotarians are expected to attend at least 50 % of all weekly meetings and participate actively in the clubs programmes and the administrative work necessary.
+In order to enable the club to fulfil its dual function of friendship and community service Rotarians are expected to attend at least 50 % of all weekly meetings and participate actively in the clubs programmes, projects and administrative work.
 An additional benefit of becoming a member is the ability to attend Rotary meetings anywhere in the world, providing a group of friends wherever you are on this globe!